pemason437-svg/Elemental-Blend-Solver/README.md

 The following journal papers are currently under review.
 This section will be updated with full references and DOIs upon acceptance:

 > **Mason, P.** (forthcoming).
-Elemental Blend Solver: A Browser-Native Non-Negative Least Squares Framework for Polymer Elemental Composition Reconstruction. *Chemometrics and Intelligent Laboratory Systems.*
+Elemental Blend Solver: An Open-Source Browser Tool for Polymer Blend Identification by Non-Negative Least Squares. *Chemometrics and Intelligent Laboratory Systems.*

-> **Mason, P.** (forthcoming).
-Elemental Blend Solver (EBS): A Browser-Based Non-Negative Least Squares Tool for Polymer Elemental Composition Matching. *Journal of Open Source Software.*

 ---